rocky-linux/documentation/docs/books/incus_server/02-zfs_setup.md

 /sbin/modprobe zfs
 ```

 If there are no errors, it will return to the prompt and echo nothing.
-If you get an error, stop now and begin troubleshooting.
+If you get an error, you can stop now and begin troubleshooting.
 Again, ensure that secure boot is off.
 That will be the most likely culprit.

-Next you need to examine the disks on our system, find out where the operating system is, and what is available to use for the ZFS pool.
+Next, you need to examine the disks on our system, find out where the operating system is, and determine what is available for the ZFS pool.
 You will do this with `lsblk`:

 ```bash
 lsblk